Brexit divorce deal text agreed by EU and UK as opponents cry foul

 By seeking to leave the EU while preserving the closest possible ties, May’s compromise plan has upset Brexiteers, pro-Europeans, Scottish nationalists, the Northern Irish party that props up her government, and some of her own ministers.

-To get the deal approved she needs the votes of about 320 lawmakers in the 650-seat parliament.
+News of the deal prompted eurosceptic opponents to promise to scuttle it in parliament, where, ever since losing a snap 2017 election, May has had to rely on the support of 10 Northern Irish lawmakers for her majority.

-She will have a mountain to climb.
+It looks like she will have a mountain to climb.

+“The trick will be for Theresa May, can she satisfy everyone?
+It is going to be a very, very hard sell, I would have thought, but let’s wait and see the actual detail,” Democratic Unionist Party (DUP) deputy leader Nigel Dodds said.

 Prominent Brexiteers such as Conservative lawmaker Jacob Rees-Mogg and former Foreign Secretary Boris Johnson said May had sold out the United Kingdom and that they would oppose it.